-Once the assembly of the sections is complete and they're delivered to your home site we begin the key step of your home’s installation - the placing of the modules by the installation crew using construction crane gear.
-Once these are placed, the last phase of the installation will be the finishing of installing utilities, painting, installation of all the flooring, and the create of your appliances.
+Once the assembly of the sections is done and they're delivered to your home site we begin the key step of your home’s installation - the placing of the modules by the installation crew using construction crane gear.
+Once these are placed, the last phase of the installation will be the completion of installing utilities, painting, installation of all the flooring, and the create of your appliances.
 Cleansing and tests makes sure everything is in good condition and that the final inspections as well as occupancy permits can be completed.
-Usually, all the outer perimeter driveway, porches, paths and decking are installed to finish the project and then the home is set for occupancy.
+Commonly, all the outer perimeter driveway, porches, paths and decking are installed to finish the project and then the home is set for occupancy.

 What our customers are saying...

 We love our new home.
 Thank you for making our dreams come true!– Sandra & Dave (Little Rock, AR)

 Our modular log home was easier than we ever could've thought.
 We look forward to years of family gatherings in our new log home.– Mark (Asheville, NC)

 Our agent was easy to work with and he helped us with loads of suggestions we never even considered.
 Express Modular really came through.
 Thanks!– Cameron (Xenia, OH)